longturn/freeciv21/docs/Coding/hacking.rst

 Isometric tilesets are drawn in a similar way to how civ2 draws (that is why civ2 graphics are compatible).
 For each base terrain type there exists one Tile sprite for that terrain.
 The Tile is blended with nearby Tiles to get a nice-looking boundary.
-This is erronously called "dither" in the code.
+This is erroneously called "dither" in the code.

 Non-isometric tilesets draw the Tiles in the "original" Freeciv21 way, which is both harder and less pretty.
 There are multiple copies of each Tile, so that a different copy can be drawn depending on the terrain type of